| Gas and oil pipelines residual life assessment based on modern methods of

 experience (former damaging statistics) and the early diagnostics of future

+damages using the up-to-date methods.
 Energodiagnostika Co.
 Ltd. has more than 12-year experience of gas and oil

 pipelines inspection using the metal magnetic memory (MMM) method, specialized